bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Here we start generating some SVG with JSX.
 The `Yome.drawWalls` method will take the current state and emit an React polygon element.

-Now when we get here we would really really like to know if our strategy for drawing octagons is working.
+Now when we get here we would really, really like to know if our strategy for drawing octagons is working.
 While our log function is helpful for seeing how data based functions are behaving, it is useless for checking how our visual functions are working.